zhued/zhued.github.io/_posts/blog/2015-09-22-daily_social_challenges.md

 </figure>

-#### Random person takes a picture of you, then you lay face down on the ground.
+#### Ask a random person to take a picture of you, then you lay face down on the ground.

-> "omg what are you doing."  laughs and smiles exchanged
+> "omg what are you doing!"  laughs and smiles exchanged

 **LOL THAT WAS AN INTERESTING EXPERIENCE**